3a3del/HighSpeedLowVthMOSAnalogDesign/README.md

 ## Overview

-This repository contains the work for the ELC2060 project, which involves the design and analysis of NMOS transistors using a UMC 0.13µm technology.
+This repository contains the work for the ELC2060 project, which involves the design and analysis of MOS transistors using a UMC 0.13µm technology.
 The project is divided into three main tasks, each with specific objectives and requirements.

 ### Task #1: NMOS Transistor Analysis
 **Objective:**